JuliaAudio/PortAudio.jl/README.md

 ## Reading and Writing

-The `PortAudioStream` type has `source` and `sink` fields which are of type `PortAudioSource <: SampleSource` and `PortAudioSink <: SampleSink`, respectively. are subtypes of `SampleSource` and `SampleSink`, respectively (from [SampledSignals.jl](https://github.com/JuliaAudio/SampledSignals.jl)).
+The `PortAudioStream` type has `source` and `sink` fields which are of type `PortAudioSource <: SampleSource` and `PortAudioSink <: SampleSink`, respectively.
+They are subtypes of `SampleSource` and `SampleSink`, respectively (from [SampledSignals.jl](https://github.com/JuliaAudio/SampledSignals.jl)).
 This means they support all the stream and buffer features defined there.
 For example, if you load SampledSignals with `using SampledSignals` you can read 5 seconds to a buffer with `buf = read(stream.source, 5s)`, regardless of the sample rate of the device.

 PortAudio.jl also provides convenience wrappers around the `PortAudioStream` type so you can read and write to it directly, e.g. `write(stream, stream)` will set up a loopback that will read from the input and play it back on the output.